-An employment contract will help to set the ground rules in black and white so everyone is clear on their obligations and how everything will work.
-You need a proper written contract to enforce your rights and make sure your business is legally protected in case something goes wrong.
+An employment contract will help set the ground rules in black and white, so everyone is clear on their obligations and how everything will work.
+You need a properly written contract to enforce your rights and make sure your business is legally protected if something goes wrong.

 Does this Executive Employment Agreement contract include a restraint clause?

 Yes, it does.